 However all these extra add-ons increased the total weight of the Miura, the first S models put only 1125 Kg on the scales, while the latest S model 'grew' to 1250 Kg in total, and this was dry-weight.

-But the Miura S would be succeeded by an even better Bull, the impressive SV edition, which came to be considered as the ultimate Miura, it took over from the S model after only 140 units were built, a lot less than the 475 units of the original P400 Miura.
+But the Miura S would be succeeded by an even better Bull, the impressive SV edition, which came to be considered as the ultimate Miura, it took over from the S model after 338 units were built, a little more than the 275 units of the original P400 Miura.